E-Commerce’s Growth Skyrockets. Are You Ready for Change?

-“By 2037 ecommerce will overtake traditional commerce.”
+“By 2037 e-commerce will overtake traditional commerce.”
 That’s the harsh reality according to Nielsen in their report “Future Opportunities in FMCG Ecommerce”.
-2037 might seem like it’s still far off, but that is not the reality.
-Ecommerce is everyone’s highest priority and this report tells us that it will dominate even more in the years to come.
-It’s time to start evaluating and reinvesting in your ecommerce solution so that you’ve done your fair share of optimizing by 2037.
-Where would you start?
+The year 2037 might seem like it’s still far off, but it’s a reality that will surely come.
+E-commerce is everyone’s highest priority and this report tells us that it will dominate even further in the years to come.
+That’s why it’s time to start evaluating and reinvesting in your e-commerce solution now, so that you’ve done your fair share of optimizing by 2037.
+Where should you start?
 There are a few tools you’ll need to look at to make yourself ready for the changes to come.

-Quite a lot actually.
-At the moment there are plenty of new technologies that are worming their way into the consumer’s daily lives.
-An accessible example would be voice technology.
-As Google, Amazon and Alibaba continue to improve their speech recognition algorithms, we have pushed past an impressive 95% word accuracy rate for the English language.
-More languages will follow suit soon enough.
+Quite a lot, actually.
+At the moment, there are plenty of new technologies that are worming their way into the consumer’s daily life.
+An example would be voice technology.
+As Google, Amazon and Alibaba continue to improve their speech recognition algorithms, which has pushed past an impressive 95% word accuracy rate for the English language, more languages will follow soon enough.

-This technology, combined with the home devices and modern smartphones open so many possibilities when it comes to commerce.
-And we haven’t even touched upon the other new kids on the block such as VR, AI, mobile payments…
+This technology combined with home devices and modern smartphones open so many possibilities when it comes to commerce.
+And we haven’t even touched upon the other new kids on the block such as VR, AI, and mobile payments…

-All of these advancements are predicted to give ecommerce that final push to overthrow brick-and-mortar stores.
-However, this also means that there’ll be more and more channels to distribute your product through.
-Keeping your messaging consistent across all channels is incredibly important.
-How are customers supposed to trust a brand that says A on Facebook, but B on their website?
-This makes omnichannel commerce an enormous challenge for many companies to this day.
-What will that give once even more channels are added?
+All of these advancements are predicted to give e-commerce that final push to overthrow brick-and-mortar stores.
+However, this also means that there’ll be more and more channels to distribute your product through, so keeping your messaging consistent across all channels is incredibly important.
+How are customers supposed to trust a brand that says one thing on Facebook and another on their website?
+This makes omnichannel commerce an enormous challenge for many companies today.
+What more once even more channels are added?

 1. Make sure your data is under control